adarshreddy-g/amfoss-tasks/Task-07/README.md

 ## Procedure Followed
 * I have learnt some basics of dart.
-* As dart is a object oriented programming language i have seen some info about classes.
+* As dart is a object oriented programming language I needed to learn a few things about classes.
-* This task was a bit challenging at start, I have divided the task into sub tasks like adding images,making the pages slide etc. But as i have progressed through the task I got a bit more familiar with the task.
+* This task was a bit challenging at the beginning.
+I have divided the task into sub tasks like adding images, making the pages slide etc. But as I have progressed through the task I got a bit more familiar with the task.
-* There is a lot of documentation for flutter, It was very much useful for me.
+* There is a lot of documentation for flutter.
+It was very much useful for me.
-* Out of everything adding the dots indicator was a bit tough, By watching some tutorials and reading the documentation i have added the dots indicator successfully.
+* Out of everything adding the dots indicator was a bit tough.
+By watching some tutorials and reading the documentation I have added the dots indicator successfully.

 ## UI
 ![flutter](https://github.com/adarshreddy-g/amFOSS_tasks/blob/master/Task-07/flutte.gif)